FRIAR VICTOR ABEGG OFM CONV.

 Province Secretary and Development Director.

 Friar James Reiter grew up in Chicago, IL and entered the friars after high school.
 He earned a BA in Theology at Loyola Chicago and a MA in Religious Education at Loyola Marymount Los Angeles.
 Friar James’ service to the Order and Province has principally been in education and formation apostolates.
-Some of his assignments include St. Hedwig’s High School, Detroit, MI, St. Bernard High School in Eureka, CA, and St. Bernard High School in Playa Del Rey, CA. Friar James has found his over eight years as Novice Master to be his most fulfilling and rewarding ministry, especially in that it combined his love for teaching and contributed to the further development and growth of the Order.
-Friar James is a devoted raiser of plants, and has a devotion to praying for law enforcement.
+Some of his assignments include St. Hedwig, Detroit; Bishop Montgomery, Torrance; Central Catholic, Modesto; and St. Bernard, Playa Del Rey.
+Friar James has found his over ten years as Novice Master to be his most fulfilling and rewarding ministry, especially in that it combined his love for teaching and contributed to the further development and growth of the Order.
+Friar James is a devoted raiser of plants, and has a prayer ministry of praying for law enforcement.
 Friar James serves as Guardian of St. Joseph of Cupertino Friary in Castro Valley, CA.

-Friar Andres currently is the Chaplin of the California State Hospital in Coalinga, CA.
+Friar Andres currently is the Chaplain of the California State Hospital in Coalinga, CA.

-Friar Alfonso is currently serving as an Pastoral Associate at Christ the Light Cathedral of the Diocese of Oakland, CA.
+Friar Alfonso is currently serving as an Pastoral Associate at St. Michael Parish in Livermore, CA.

 Friar Alfonso Borgen was born in Managua, Nicaragua and left his homeland after the Nicaraguan Revolution, to come to the United States.
 While a college student at Saint Joseph’s College Seminary in Mountain View, CA. He met one of our friars while attending a retreat at the seminary, and was inspired to enter the friars.
 During his years of formation, Friar Alfonso was sent to Madrid, Spain to pursue a degree in Religious Studies then he came back to the USA, and received his MDiv at St. Patrick Seminary in Menlo Park.
 As a priest, he has served in Southern California and Northern Nevada, at both parishes ministered by the friars, and in diocesan parishes.